cunnie/docs/bosh_create_dns_server.md

 ```

 #### Addendum: Create a Sample Manifest
 We have created sample manifests in the *examples/* directory.
-When you're creating releases, please create at least one sample manifest.
+When  creating releases, please create at least one sample manifest.

 ### Conclusion